-OK, I know Prince Harry is still available but princess is a longshot.
+OK, I know Prince Harry is still available (just) but princess is a long-shot.
 Vegetarian, is this your dream or one of your ex-partners?
 You get the idea, honesty is the key here so you may be better doing this in private.
 You may question your relationships, it can be a real eye opener.
 You may not be willing to share these thoughts with anyone, just yet.
-If you don’t know where you are or where you want to be, it’s hard anywhere let alone forward.
+If you don’t know where you are or where you want to be, it’s hard to relax, let alone move forward.

-Be honest with yourself.
 Aspirations change over time.
 This is the ideal time to review your life’s plan.
-Identify what is ‘tablets of stone’ and what can be moved or cancelled.
+Identify what are your ‘tablets of stone’ and what can be moved or cancelled.
 Did you really want to go on that holiday with that old friend you don’t have much in common with anymore?
 You could take hours, days or weeks on this stage.
 This will form the foundations of your plan.
-If you know where you are and where you want to be, you can move forward.
+If you know where you are and where you want to be, you can the start the move forward.

-Using a page for each subject or opportunity (don’t call them barriers!) start identifying your goals, short term as well as long term.
+Using a page for each ambition or opportunity (don’t call them barriers!) start identifying your goals, short term as well as long term.
 To reach your goals what do you need to do?
 Will you need to study?
 If so, how will you pay for it, are grants available?

 If you can’t afford the full stag weekend in Thailand, could you take your mate on a day course scuba diving at the local pool with a meal afterwards?
 Do you even like the bloke?

 What hours do they work, how stressful is the job, how much does it pay, is it a long term option, would you need a short term job in the meanwhile?
 Look at job vacancies, what skills do train driver employers ask for?

 Write down all the questions you have, no such thing as a daft question.
 If you don’t know the answers, think of who will know, who can you ask?

 Find out the answers, go speak to people.
 Investigate grants, look into retraining options, get your house valued.
 This is the time to take action.

-If you are happy in your field, it is still a good idea to keep up with latest trends.
-Is there any training available before you leave which will enhance your CV?
-A great exercise at this stage is to apply for a job you would love to do, maybe a promotion, even if the job isn’t available or suitable for you right now.
+If you’re happy in your field, it’s still a good idea to keep up with latest trends.
+Is there any training available, before you leave your current post, which will enhance your CV?
+A great exercise at this stage is to apply for a job you’d love to do, maybe a promotion, even if the job isn’t available or suitable for you right now.

 Now read your notebook.
 It should be a visual feast of fears and thoughts, dreams and aspirations, Q & A’s and more importantly your plan for your future.
 Your life is literally in your own hands.
 You know what you can do, you know when, you know how much it will cost.
-So in the words or letters of one of the worst managers I ever had JFDI (Just Do It, I’ll leave the F to your imagination)
+So in the words or letters of one of the worst managers I ever had JFDI (Just Do It, I’ll leave the F to your imagination.)

-Oh by the way, sometimes this is where the frustration kicks in.
+Oh by the way, almost there, however sometimes this is where the frustration kicks in.
 You may be at this stage and have to wait until your employer pays out your redundancy money, or until your course starts at college, or your house sells.
 Don’t let this undermine your plans.
 You may need to make interim plans, just keep noting things down, see everything as an opportunity.
 You may decide not to wait and to move on anyway.
 Often this is a positive way of taking control again, jumping instead of being pushed.

 Throughout this whole awful, anxiety ridden, amazing experience you wlll probably go through Elisabeth Kubler-Ross’ five stages of grief, Denial, Anger, Bargaining, Depression and Acceptance.
 I’m not being overdramatic, be prepared.
 It’s normal.
 You may not go through all five, however any one of them can hit you without warning.

 On a serious note, if you do feel ill or can’t see a way forward please see your GP or a talk to a friend or counsellor.
 There is support out there, often from someone you least expect.

 Finally…CELEBRATE.
 You made it, treat yourself to a pat on the back.
-Put away that little book, hopefully you won’t need it again but it could become a great reference book that you revisit regularly to keep you on your toes.
+Put away that little book, hopefully you won’t need it again but it can become a great reference book that you revisit regularly to keep you on your toes.
 On a bad day you could dig it out and remind your self how far you’ve come.